AC1706-67/bioreceipt.ai/SUBSTANCE_VALIDATION_DOCS.md

 ## Overview

-The substance validation system provides comprehensive client-side validation for custom substance creation in BioPulse.
+The substance validation system provides comprehensive client-side validation for custom substance creation in BioReceipt.
 It ensures data integrity, user experience, and security through a robust set of validation rules and utilities.

 ## 📁 File Structure